Evelyn-0yi/Provision-it/README.md

   Fractionalized Real-World Assets Database Schema
 </h1>

-A comprehensive database schema and Flask API backend for managing fractionalized real-world assets, developed for **Provision-it**.
-This system enables tracking, trading, and reporting of asset fractions at scale with **functionality and scalability** in mind.
+This project implements a proof-of-concept schema and system for **fractionalised ownership of real-world assets**.
+It supports asset creation, fraction trading, valuation tracking, and historical ledger views.

 ## Problem Statement